-How to Survive the Peeling and Flaking that Comes with Using a Retinoid
+How to Survive the Peeling and Flaking that Comes With Using a Retinoid

 Evelyn: “Stick with it”

 How gnarly was it?
 I’ve been using retinol on and off since high school.
 My first experience was Neutrogena Healthy Skin Anti-Wrinkle Cream, which gave me great bang for the buck and no uglies.
 I upgraded to Avibon (a.k.a.
 A313) after visiting France.
-It made my skin itch and left me with red flakey patches at first, but it was gone after a week.
-My ugliest retinol uglies were from prescription 0.05% Trenoin by Actavis.
+It made my skin itch and left me with red flaky patches at first, but it was gone after a week.
+My ugliest retinol uglies were from prescription 0.05 percent tretinoin by Actavis.
 It was terrible … but then glorious.

 Her advice: Drop application down to two to three times a week.
 Drink lots of water.
 Apply a gentle natural moisturizer multiple times a day.
 And stick with it.
 The best is yet to come, unless you’re having an allergic reaction.
 Then you should stop.